CheshireMinded/template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an enhancement or new feature
+about: Suggest an enhancement or new feature for the template
 title: "[Feature] "
 labels: enhancement
 assignees: ""
 ---

+> **Note:** This is a template repository.
+Feature requests are reviewed as time permits, and implementation is not guaranteed.

 ## Summary